Nisa Azeezi

-She has been teaching music at MES Muslim Educational Society Senior Secondary school, Tirur.
+She worked as the Head of the Music Department at MES Muslim Education Society Senior Secondary School, Tirur for 20 years.
+She also worked as a music teacher at the Mamangam Performing Arts Centre in Qatar from 2018 to 2020.
 Nisa as a singer explores Qawwali in the great Hindustani Music traditions.
-She is still practicing under Rafique Khan in Gwalior gharana.
+She is still practicing under Rafique Khan in Dharwad gharana.